 Face Synthesis

 In Section III-A1, we assume that the distribution of features given expressions satisfies Gaussian distribution.
-In this section, we validate this assumption.
+This section validates this assumption.
 We use the quantile-quantile plot (Q-Q plot) [43] with a 0.05 significance level, and randomly select one dimensional feature on the three databases.
 Additionally, we use Michael goodness of fit test [44] to give the boundary of acceptance interval.
 The results are shown in Figure 6.
-We can see that all points are very close to the line y = x, and most of them fall in the acceptance interval, so we accept the assumption of normality.
-These demonstrate the normality assumption is reasonable.
+All points are very close to the line y = x, and most of them fall in the acceptance interval, so we can accept the assumption of normality.